isomerpages/nhg-csdo/_about-us/NHG Researcher Directory/Researcher Directory Overview.md

 quality of life.&nbsp;</p>
 <p></p>
 <h4><strong>NHG Institutions</strong></h4>
-<p><strong>To know more about our people in research&nbsp;&amp; innovation and explore potential collaborations, please refer to the directory below.</strong>
+<p><strong>To learn more about our people in research&nbsp;&amp; innovation and explore potential collaborations, please refer to the directory below.</strong>
 </p>
-<p>Names are categorized by Institution and listed in alphabetical order.&nbsp;The
+<p>Names are categorized by Institution and listed in alphabetical order.&nbsp;You
+can also use the Search function found in the top-right corner of the page.
-directory is non-exhaustive, and we will continue to update the Directory.</p>
+The directory is non-exhaustive and will be updated regularly.</p>
 <p></p>
 <ul data-tight="true" class="tight">
 <li>